 There are no data to support this use.

 Stevia rebaudiana is an herb native to Brazil and Paraguay.
 Its raw leaves as well as purified extracts, such as stevioside and its aglycone steviol, have been used as sweeteners and promoted as sugar substitutes for diabetics (2).
-Stevia extract is said to be 2–300 times sweeter than table sugar (1).
-The FDA has approved stevia as Generally Recognized as Safe (GRAS) (8).
+Stevia extract is said to be many times sweeter than table sugar (1).
+However, only the purified steviol glycosides have the Generally Recognized as Safe (GRAS) status by the FDA for use in food (8).